This article was updated on July 21, 2019.

 There’s nothing better than booking an international trip to a foreign land; particularly a country you’ve never been to before.

 Now, this is a valid concern to newcomers, or people who haven’t travelled through there in a while; so it’s one aspect that many travelers often stress over – most of the time because they don’t understand what the ‘rules’ are.
-Not that there are really rules at all – more recommendations than anything else.
+Not that there are really rules at all – more recommendations than anything else, because tipping is customary to the US – and Canada too.

 The good thing is, travelers don’t want to be misinformed, they don’t want to be seen as unrewarding to good service or be classed as a cheapskate.
 On the flip side, they don’t want to tip more than they should, because sticking to a budget is important to any itinerary.
 (Besides, tipping too much is quite silly – unless it’s something you actually want to do!)

-The stress of tipping is even more of a worry for people who reside in countries that don’t tip – because federal minimum wages are far higher there so they don’t rely on tipping to ensure businesses pay their staff proper wages.
+The stress of tipping is even more of a worry for people who reside in countries that don’t tip – because federal minimum wages are far higher there so employees don’t rely on tips to ensure businesses pay them proper wages.
 Plus if staff are receiving tips, many businesses don’t feel the need to pay more than they need to to meet this minimum anyway, which does make sense.
 This anti-tipping mentality is especially so in my home country of Australia where the federal minimum wage is $18.29 AUD per hour – so we really don’t enforce tipping.
 But, people can still do it if they wish to.
-Though bear in mind that our standard of living is much higher than most – so this minimum won’t really get you very far these days anyway.
+In contrast, the federal minimum wage in the United States is $7.25 USD per hour.
+For Canada, the federal minimum wage is $11.06 CAD per hour.
+So it explains why both nations have some element of tipping within their societies.

 So who do you tip?
 What amount do you tip?
 And how do you actually tip someone when visiting the USA?

 All of this will be covered here so you know everything about tipping in the USA.
-I’ve travelled there 10 times in the past 9 years, and have spent a total of 18 months inside the country all up as a traveler.
-I’d like to think I know enough about it to share my knowledge.
+This guide can also be used for Canada as well – though if you stick to a 10% average, you’ll do fine there.
+I’ve travelled to the USA 10 times in the past 9 years, and have spent a total of 18 months inside the country all up as a traveler.
+Based on all of this, I have a sound knowledge of how things work over here.

 Who Do You Tip – And How Much?